Wonder Woman (comic book): Volume 2

 Following Crisis on Infinite Earths, Wonder Woman was rebooted in 1987, by writer Greg Potter, who previously created the Jemm, Son of Saturn series for DC, was hired to rework the character.
 He spent several months working with editor Janice Race on new concepts, before being joined by writer/artist George Pérez.
 Inspired by John Byrne and Frank Miller's work on refashioning Superman and Batman, Pérez came in as the plotter and penciler of Wonder Woman.
 Potter dropped out of writing the series after issue #2, and Pérez became the sole plotter.
-Initially, Len Wein replaced Potter but Pérez took on the scripting as of issue #18.
-Mindy Newell would return to the title as scripter with issue #36 (November 1989).
+Initially, Len Wein replaced Potter but Pérez took on the scripting as of issue #17.
+Mindy Newell returned to the title as scripter with issue #36 (November 1989).
 Pérez produced 62 issues of the rebooted title.
 His relaunch of the character was a critical and sales success.

 Pérez and Potter wrote Wonder Woman as a feminist character, and Pérez's research into Greek mythology provided Wonder Woman's world with depth and verisimilitude missing from her previous incarnation.
 The incorporation of Greek gods and sharply characterized villains added a richness to Wonder Woman's Amazon heritage and set her apart from other DC heroes.

-Wonder Woman was now a princess and emissary from Paradise Island (now called Themyscira) to Patriarch's World.
+Wonder Woman was a princess and emissary from Paradise Island (now called Themyscira) to Patriarch's World.
 She possessed stunning beauty and a loving heart, gifts from the goddess Aphrodite.
 From Athena, she received the gift of great wisdom; from Demeter, the power and strength of the earth; from Hestia, sisterhood with fire; and from Artemis, unity with beasts and the instincts and prowess of a hunter.
 Finally, Diana received the gift of speed and the power of flight from the god Hermes.

 The American theme of Diana's costume was explained by Pérez in the Challenge of the Gods storyline in which Diana engaged in a series of trials arranged by Zeus as punishment for refusing his advances.
 Diana met the spirit of Steve Trevor's mother, Diana Trevor, who was clad in armor identical to her own.
 Trevor revealed that during World War II she had crashed on Themyscira while on duty as a U.S. Army pilot.
 She blundered into an Amazon battle against Cottus, a multi-armed demon, at the portal to the underworld.
 Trevor was drawn into the battle, although she was armed only with her side arm.
 She wounded the beast before suffering a mortal blow, allowing the Amazons to reseal the portal.